gloorz/writing/sleep-well.md

 - Food what, when, amount
 - Exercise raise temp and alertness

-Adenosine accumulates to create sleep  - caffeine blocks this process
+- Adenosine accumulates to create sleep  - caffeine blocks this process

 Supplements:
-Magnesium threonate - can cause g/i distress
+- Magnesium threonate - can cause g/i distress
-Theanine - can create intense dreams that are anxiety inducing Apigenin (chamomile is natural source, likely lower dose than supplement) Taken an hour before bed
+- Theanine - can create intense dreams that are anxiety inducing
+- Apigenin (chamomile is natural source, likely lower dose than supplement)
+- Taken an hour before bed

 Digital tools:
-Non-sleep deep rest scripts
+- Non-sleep deep rest scripts
-Yoga nidra
+- Yoga nidra
-Revelli
+- Revelli app (has cost)

 Perfect 24 hours;
-Temperature increases to awaken
+- Temperature increases to awaken
-Increase cortisol (in a good way)
+- Increase cortisol (in a good way)
-View bright sunlight 30 to 60 minutes after waking Triggers cortisol release
+- View bright sunlight 30 to 60 minutes after waking
+  - Triggers cortisol release
-  This effectively sets the timer for falling asleep later in the day on time Need to get low solar angle (morning)
+  - This effectively sets the timer for falling asleep later in the day on time
+  - Need to get low solar angle (morning)
-  No sunglasses and not through window (prescription glasses okay) Light viewing does the foundational power tool for ensuring a great night's sleep If waking up before sunrise, turn on artificial lights in the house
+  - No sunglasses and not through window (prescription glasses okay)
+  - Light viewing does the foundational power tool for ensuring a great night's sleep
+  - If waking up before sunrise, turn on artificial lights in the house
-    It's not a replacement, but it's better than nothing There is an asymmetry, where we need to prevent light into the eyes in the evening I'm cloudy days, you especially need to get outside to accumulate light to the eyes.
+    - It's not a replacement, but it's better than nothing
+  - There is an asymmetry, where we need to prevent light into the eyes in the evening
+  - on cloudy days, you especially need to get outside to accumulate light to the eyes.
 Amount is highly dependent on where one lives and their own sensitivity to light.
-  Clear day - 5 min, cloud - 10 min, dense over caste - 20-30 min
+  - Clear day - 5 min, cloud - 10 min, dense over caste - 20-30 min
-  Do this for 80% of the days of your life, if sick try to get near a window, if traveling try to get more duration the next day
+  - Do this for 80% of the days of your life, if sick try to get near a window, if traveling try to get more duration the next day
-  Use phone based light meter to get a sense of light intensity
+  - Use phone based light meter to get a sense of light intensity

 Temperature

-Increase temperature more rapidly
+- Increase temperature more rapidly
-  Cold shower (has inverse effect on body temp) 1-3 min Exercise/movement/walk will raise body temp (either 30 min, 3 hours, or 11 hour after waking)
+  - Cold shower (has inverse effect on body temp) 1-3 min
+  - Exercise/movement/walk will raise body temp (either 30 min, 3 hours, or 11 hour after waking)
     - walk, skip rope outside in sunlight
     - doesn't need to be full workout for day

 Caffeine
-Delay caffeine for 90- 120 minutes - this avoids afternoon crash do other practices first
+- Delay caffeine for 90- 120 minutes - this avoids afternoon crash
+do other practices first

 Food timing
-Eating earlier in day increases temp and metabolism
+- Eating earlier in day increases temp and metabolism
-Be careful of food volume as this one inherently create sluggishness
+- Be careful of food volume as this one inherently create sluggishness

 Three critical periods